Overview#

 A fraud detection system handles 60,000 transaction events per minute during peak trading hours.
 Each event triggers a multi-hop graph query checking for known laundering patterns across a network with 12 million nodes and 80 million edges.
 Without careful performance engineering, those queries queue up, latency climbs, and the real-time detection window closes.
 With the right combination of index structures, multi-tier caching, and parallel execution, the same queries return in milliseconds, and the system scales horizontally to absorb load spikes without manual intervention.

-The Graph Performance Optimization module delivers enterprise-scale query processing capabilities across datasets exceeding 10 million nodes.
+The Graph Performance Optimisation module delivers enterprise-scale query processing capabilities across datasets exceeding 10 million nodes.
 Advanced index optimisation, multi-tier caching, parallel processing, and dynamic memory management combine to achieve significant query speedup while reducing infrastructure costs through smarter resource utilisation.

 - Advanced index optimisation supporting seven index types from hash indexes to sophisticated composite and graph-specific structures